When you spend $50 or more (Not Including Tax)!

-The flowers of Swamp Sunflower are 2-3 inches across and are smaller than the other species in the sunflower family.
+The flowers of Swamp Sunflower are 2 to 3 inches across and are smaller than the other species in the sunflower family.

-Native American Wildflower Swamp Sunflower 100 Open Pollinated Seeds
+Swamp Sunflower American Native Wildflower 100 Open Pollinated Seeds

 Sow this seed thickly to allow for a succession of blooms for a six-month period.
 Single plants may be in flower for two months then go to seed.
 They look great on a rocky slope.